v-stamenova/symfony-poc/README.md

 2. Navigate to the root folder and run `docker compose up -d`.
 The container will be created based on the Dockerfile
 3. Open your container using `make bash` and run `composer install`
 4. The application should be available at localhost:8000
-5. If your database is new you should run
+5. If your database is new you should run `make migrate-fresh`

 Once again - just a PoC (Proof of Concept).
 Set-up is at best ugly; code is even uglier.